Kelly Osbourne Says Ozzy Intentionally Overdosed When He Learned Sharon Had Cancer, Credits Robin Williams With Saving Mother’s Life

 “[H]e leaned over to put his hand out to see if mum was breathing,” Kelly recalls.
 “Then he passed out with his hand over her mouth… The EMTs tried to pull him off, and Dad, not knowing where he was or what he was doing, started to resist out of habit.
 They pulled over the ambulance and started to call the police.”

 The surprise hit reality TV show The Osbournes chronicled the life of legendary hard rocker Ozzy and his family for four seasons from 2002 to 2005.
-Anyone who watched the show knows that Ozzy and Sharon shared a deep, albeit sometimes contentious and loud, love for one another.
+Anyone who watched the show knows that Ozzy and Sharon shared a deep, albeit sometimes contentious, and loud, love for one another.

 It is easy to imagine Ozzy having difficulty facing Sharon’s death, as Kelly says in her book.